Nice to Michu 🐱 Free Shipping Over $119

 • Veterinary Guidance: Being informed about the potential risks allows pet owners to seek timely veterinary advice and intervention if necessary, improving the overall well-being of their pets.

 • Product Choices: Understanding the specific risks associated with different types of cat litter can guide pet owners in choosing safer products that minimize potential harm to dogs.
+A detailed breakdown of litter types and their health impacts can provide additional insights.

 Why Dogs Eat Cat Litter